:

 No image title

-Dunrobin Castle, Golspie
+Dunrobin Castle and Gardens, Golspie

 Prepare for your jaw to drop when you lay eyes on this magnificent castle.
 Dunrobin Castle is located in the north Highlands of Scotland, near Golspie, and overlooks the stunning Dornoch Firth.
-Dunrobin resembles a French chateâu with towering conical spires and carefully pruned gardens, and has seen architectural influence from big names throughout the years, such as Sir Charles Barry.
+Dunrobin resembles a French chateâu with towering conical spires and carefully pruned gardens and has seen architectural influence from big names throughout the years, such as Sir Charles Barry.
 Visit the onsite museum to delve into the history and heritage of the castle and surrounding Highland area.
 You can also see up close the amazing collection of Pictish symbols and stones from centuries ago.

 Discover Dunrobin Castle & Gardens: Dunrobin Castle & Gardens